Skip to main content

 QR invoice

-Association discount information as a QR code.
+Association discount details as a QR code.
 Simply scan it like a normal invoice and enter the desired donation amount.

 PayPal